 Push All Missing Apps: In Status, it's now possible to push all missing apps to all devices in the list with a new "Push all missing apps" button at the top of the list.
-Note that Control Tower already makes an attempt to push missing apps during each sync, which happens about every 4 hours.
+Note that the Control Tower already makes an attempt to push the missing apps during each sync, which happens about every 4 hours.
 This button allows you to do it more quickly.
 It will also push app updates if they are available.
 If you have many missing apps on many devices, you should use this with caution to avoid overwhelming your bandwidth.

-More automatic attempts to install missing apps: Previously, when an app installation command is sent, the system would check the device periodically to see if the app finished installing and if it had not installed, or if iOS returned certain ambiguous errors, we would turn off auto-sync for the app and stop making future attempts.
+More automatic attempts to install missing apps: Previously, when an app installation command was sent, the system would check the device periodically to see if the app had finished installing and if it had not been installed, or if iOS returned certain ambiguous errors, we would turn off auto-sync for the app and stop making future attempts.
 We have improved the process by putting failed apps at the end of the queue to retry up to 3 times before marking it as failed and turning off auto-sync.
 The end result is that you should see fewer apps on the missing apps list because we now make more attempts to automatically install them even when the device returns errors.

 Enabled: The device received the lost mode command and reported back to they system that it has entered lost mode.

-Disabled: Lost mode is not active on the device
+Disabled: Lost mode is not active on the device.

 -- Thanks to Paul B at Sacred Heart for the suggestion in the Feature Request forum